 - Unwanted sexually-explicit or violent thoughts or images

 - Excessive concern with consequences of their actions

 - Addictive tendencies

 What is attention-deficit hyperactivity disorder?

-ADHD is a neurodevelopmental condition with 3 subtypes: predominantly inattentive (ADHD-PI), hyperactive-impulsive (ADHD-HI), and combined type (ADHD-C).
+ADHD is a neurodevelopmental condition with 3 presentations or subtypes: predominantly inattentive (ADHD-PI), hyperactive-impulsive (ADHD-HI), and combined type (ADHD-C).